 “Don't hesitate to apply for this internship because 6 months at CS Korea is a worthwhile experience which will have an impact on your life for more than 60 years.” – Former Commercial Service Intern -

-The U.S. Department of Commerce (Commercial Service) located in the U.S. Embassy in Seoul has had, for nearly 10 years, one of Korea’s most successful and intensive internship programs.
-We have graduated over 150 interns from our internship program.
+The U.S. Department of Commerce (Commercial Service) located in the U.S. Embassy in Seoul has had, for more than 10 years, one of Korea’s most successful and intensive internship programs.
+We have graduated over 160 interns from our internship program.

 Our six (6) month internship program is longer than most in Korea.
 It provides interns months, not weeks, of real-world international business exposure and experience that prepares young professionals for a future job.